maufarinelli/math-game-threejs/README.md

+# Math Game

-First Math Game for kids, created with ThreeJS and React
+## My First Math Game for kids, created with ThreeJS and React

-Missing:

-- Add coin animation
-- add spiders animation